 Generally speaking 75% of the population don't have to to worry about the cholesterol in their diet, however, for those of us with high cholesterol, who suffer with high cholesterol, our livers are not able to keep up with the primarily bad diet we have exposed our bodies to for so long, so for the high cholesterol sufferer, whose body doesn't need to be pumped with more cholesterol originating from bad eating and drinking habits, fish needs to be taken into account when working out the daily cholesterol dietary intake.

+As a fish contains about as much cholesterol as a piece of meat, but with the added advantage of having negligible saturated fat, a high cholesterol sufferer normally restricts their fish intake to about one meal a day.
 The low cholesterol recipes for preparing fish are to either boil, poach or fry - with a thin spray of vegatable oil, such as canola oil.
 Oven baking of fish is acceptable, provided only a thin spray of oil is used.
 The fish can be seasoned any way you want, provided the seasonings are cholesterol and saturated fat free.
-Try using the herbs and spices that help lower cholesterol - these can be found on our lower cholesterol naturally page.
+Try using the herbs and spices that help lower cholesterol - these can be found on our lower cholesterol naturally page. |

 Main write by Donald Urquhart, BA, DipAppPsy.